samclane/samclane.github.io/_posts/2018-7-25-Voice-Spectrum-Display.md

 ---
 layout: post
 title: Create a low-resolution, real-time sound spectrum display
-subtitle: Wow your friends by looking like a less-than-professional sound engineer
+description: Wow your friends by looking like a less-than-professional sound engineer
 comments: true
 published: true
 ---